-12 Top-Rated Hikes near Seattle
+12 Top-Rated Hikes near Seattle, WA

 Address: 3801 Discovery Park Blvd, Seattle, Washington

-2 Rattlesnake Ledge
+2. Rattlesnake Ledge

-The consistent foot traffic and stellar trail maintenance has made the path up clearly defined, and once you get to the top of this stout little hike full of switchbacks, you'll see for yourself that the views overlooking the Cedar River Watershed are big enough to share.
+The consistent foot traffic and stellar trail maintenance has made the path up clearly defined.
+It's two miles and over 1,100 feet of elevation gain to the actual ledge, and once you get to the top of this stout little hike full of switchbacks, you'll see for yourself that the views overlooking the Cedar River Watershed are big enough to share.
 On clear days, hikers are also exposed to panoramic views of Mount Si, Mount Washington, and the surrounding lakes of the area.

-3 Ebey's Landing
+3. Bluff Trail, Ebey's Landing

 Address: 400 Hill Valley Drive, Coupeville, Washington

-4 Wallace Falls
+4. Wallace Falls

 Address: 14503 Wallace Lake Road, Gold Bar, Washington